DS-Meena/Learn-LLD-HLD/HLD/Scale_from_0_to_million_users/README.md

 ## 4. Database Replication 🔄

 To improve database performance and reliability, we implement database replication.
+Data is replicated among different nodes (each node represent a different machine), a group of such nodes is known as **cluster**.

 ![Database replication](images/image-9.png)